Passive journal centralization without encryption

 This page will guide you through creating a passive journal centralization setup without the use of encryption.

-Once you centralize your infrastructure logs to a server, Netdata will automatically detects all the logs from all servers and organize them in sources.
+Once you centralize your infrastructure logs to a server, Netdata will automatically detect all the logs from all servers and organize them in sources.
 With the setup described in this document, journal files are identified by the IPs of the clients sending the logs.
 Netdata will automatically do reverse DNS lookups to find the names of the server and name the sources on the dashboard accordingly.

 A passive journal server waits for clients to push their metrics to it, so in this setup we will: